 The DNA Myth

 A common fear regarding human composting (NOR) is that the resulting soil will contain the deceased’s DNA.
-Industry experts clarify that the high-heat microbial process (reaching temperatures above 131°F) breaks down organic tissue and pathogens so thoroughly that no retrievable DNA remains in the soil.
+According to NOR providers, the high-heat microbial process (reaching temperatures above 131°F) breaks down organic tissue and pathogens so thoroughly that no retrievable DNA is expected to remain in the soil.

 The "Home Composting" Misconception